mzrimsek/server-config/stacks/media/README.md

       /complete
       /pending
   /config (CONFIG_DIR)
-    /transmission
     /jellyfin
       /config
       /cache
+    /transmission
     /prowlarr
     /sonarr
     /radarr
     /lidarr
     /readarr
+    /calibre
+    /calibre-web
 ```

-## Included Applications

-- Transmission - Download client
-- Jellyfin - Media player
-- Prowlarr - Indexer Management
-- Sonarr - TV Show Management
-- Radarr - Movie Management
-- Lidarr - Music Management
-- Readarr - Book Management

 ## Configuration

-You also need to get the PUID and PGID of the user that will be running the containers and make sure it has access to the files mounted to the container.
-This is to ensure the containers all have the necessary permissions they need to manipulate the files when they are organized into the respective libraries.

 ### Sonarr/Radarr/Lidarr/Readarr

+**You also need to get the PUID and PGID of the user that will be running the containers and make sure it has access to the files mounted to the container.
+This is to ensure the containers all have the necessary permissions they need to manipulate the files when they are organized into the respective libraries.**

 Generally it's: